What is Sauna

 Sauna in Finland is an essential part of life, well-being and relaxation.
 For Finns, the first sauna experiences start in early childhood and continue throughout the life.
 Many traditions, celebrations and other parts of Finnish culture are associated with the sauna, and are as deep-rooted as the history of this great Finnish invention.

 Despite any stereotypes, sauna can be a social event with sharing of ideas and thoughts or can be a way of enjoying own time in quietness.
-There are numerous types of saunas - smoke saunas, infrared saunas and even saunas in tents, the choices are countless.
+There are numerous types of saunas - smoke saunas, infrared saunas and even saunas in tents, there are countless of options.

 In Finland, sauna has been considered the source of energy and health for years.
 Since its invention, sauna has healed, has helped to relax, to refresh own body and mind.

 Sauna has also been a place where family and friends can gather to share news, thoughts and ideas.
-In fact, even some high level political figures, such as president Kekkonen, discussed important decisions with own guests in a sauna.
-After all, in sauna people are all equal leaving behind titles and egos with own clothes.
+In fact, even some high level political figures, such as president Kekkonen, discussed important decisions with his guests in a sauna.
+After all, in sauna people are all equal leaving behind titles and egos with ones clothes.

 Sauna as a healer